Boskey/tce-dev-guide/workshop/content/exercises/01-deploy-modern-apps.md

-The terminal environement on the right hand side has the Kubernetes CLI authenticated against the Tanzu Community Edition Cluster
+The terminal environment on the right hand side has the Kubernetes CLI authenticated against the Tanzu Community Edition Cluster

 ```execute
 kubectl cluster-info